 You’ll also learn how popular the treatment is, if it’s reported to work, and how people usually use it.
 When you look at the medical literature, there are lots of studies on natural herpes treatments both topical and oral.

 Please note: This article is provided for general informational purposes only, and is not a replacement for professional medical advice, diagnosis, or treatment from a physician.
 Please consult with your doctor before embarking upon or altering any course of treatment.
 The statements herein have not been evaluated by the FDA.
-We make no claims nor warranties for the example products we’ve linked to, though we did our best to choose best-sellers or good ones.
+We make no claims nor warranties for the example products we’ve linked to.

 - 1. Aloe Vera